- Popular Searches

 Music Education (Vocal/General) Internship I

 The Music Internship is designed to provide practical experience in the areas of music and music education.
 The internship must be a minimum of five weeks in length and take place in a school setting or any approved music institution.
-It must be supervised by a full-time music educator, teaching supervisor, or director who holds at least a four-year degree in music.
+It must be supervised by a full-time music educator, teaching supervisor or director, who holds at least a four-year degree in music.
+Prerequisite: Students must have passing PRAXIS II scores.
+Special Considerations: This course is for students who have graduated with a Bachelor in Music Education from Johnson University.

 Music Education (Vocal/General) Internship II

 The Music Internship is designed to provide practical experience in the areas of music and music education.
 The internship must be a minimum of ten weeks in length and take place in a school setting or any approved music institution.
-It must be supervised by a full-time music educator, teaching supervisor, or director who holds at least a four-year degree in music.
+It must be supervised by a full-time music educator, teaching supervisor or director, who holds at least a four-year degree in music.
+Prerequisite: Students must have passing PRAXIS II scores.
+Special Considerations: This course is for students who have graduated with a Bachelor in Music Education from Johnson University.

 Physical Education Internship I